Acoustic Microphones

-I recently finished a music history and appreciation class about cello concertos at Juilliard.
+I recently finished a music history class at Juilliard about cello concertos.

-On the last night of class, the professor asked us to come prepared to discuss which cello concerto we would recommend to someone to introduce them to the genre.
+For the last session of class the professor asked us to come prepared to discuss which cello concerto we would recommend to introduce someone to the genre for the first time.

-My answer is the first movement of Sir Edward Elgar's Cello Concerto in E Minor, Op.
+My answer was the first movement of Sir Edward Elgar's Cello Concerto in E Minor, Op.
 85.

 My favorite recorded version of this piece is Jacqueline du Pré playing with The Philadelphia Orchestra.

-There is a moment - in measures 32 and 33 in the score, or at around 2:42 in the above recording - that brings the form together completely for me.
+There is a moment - in measures 32 and 33 in the score, or at around 2:42 in the above recording - that brings the cello concerto form together.
 The soloist runs up to a high E, sustains it loudly, and then the orchestra comes in with the theme, booming.

-When it came to my turn to share my Introducer Piece with the class, the professor's response was supportive and he also pointed out that it would sound quite different live versus in a recording.
-And that the introduction of sound recording technology made a huge impact because the cello could be amplified in the mix, either while recording or later in post production.
+When it came to my turn to share my “introducer piece” with the class, the professor's response was supportive though he pointed out that it would sound quite different live versus recorded.
+And that the introduction of recording technology made a huge impact because the cello could be amplified in the mix.

-Taking a step back, this may explain why no cello concertos were written by giant composers like Beethoven or Mozart or Brahms.
+Taking a step back, this explains why few cello concertos were written by giant composers like Beethoven or Mozart or Brahms (these three didn’t write any).
 That is, cellos were not thought of break-through instruments in the early days of concertos.
 So these composers wrote concertos for violin or piano because they are uniquely-pitched instruments that stand out against the texture of an orchestra.

 This leads me to the photograph above showing British cellist Beatrice Harrison playing into an acoustic microphone while recording the Elgar concerto.

 The soloist sits at the center.
 The orchestra is in the foreground.
-The conductor/composer (mustachioed Elgar) stands behind.
+The conductor (it’s Elgar!) stands behind.

-Harrison's recording brought back Elgar’s cello concerto, massively popularizing it and opening the door for subsequent generations of British cellists including Du Pré and Sheku Kanneh-Mason.
+Harrison's recording brought it back, massively popularizing it and opening the door for subsequent generations of British cellists including Jaqueline Du Pré and Sheku Kanneh-Mason to keep it in the repertoire.

 Did recording technology make a big difference for this piece?

-If you are curious about cello concertos and haven’t heard one, or aren’t sure if you have, please start with the Elgar.
+If you are curious about cello concertos and haven’t heard one, or aren’t sure, please start with the Elgar.

 https://en.wikipedia.org/wiki/Cello_Concerto_(Elgar)

 PS.
 After listening to every major (and not so major) cello concerto in this class, here are my favorites in the form of a playlist.
-I didn’t find anything to my liking after 1959 (Shostakovich) but if you know of a good one, please let me know.
+Ordered old to new.
+There’s nothing good after 1959.
+Yet.

 Monn/Schoenberg Cello Concerto in G Minor (bf 1750)